chaddjohnson/mongodb-client/README.md

 For this to work, your Lambda functions will need access to your database server.
 Some options to make this possible are:

+1. Give your Lambda functions access to your VPC.
+Read [this](https://gist.github.com/reggi/dc5f2620b7b4f515e68e46255ac042a7) for instructions.
 1. VPC Peering.
 See the following articles:

     * [A basic guide to connecting a AWS Lambda function to MongoDB in EC2 via VPC Peering](https://medium.com/@kavitanambissan/a-basic-guide-to-connecting-a-aws-lambda-function-to-mongodb-in-ec2-via-vpc-peering-7a644e8c5f35)